tom-seddon/acorn_mos_disassembly/README.md

    same source, ultimately they should be mostly replaced by feature flags, each version then choosing its own set

-3. Produce a decent-quality modifiable source file, with all label references and data-dependent constants located, and current assumptions documented with error or warning directives, facilitating addition or removal of code
+3. Produce source files that are actually modifiable, with all label references and data-dependent constants located, and current assumptions documented with error or warning directives, facilitating addition or removal of code